 I’ve always been a fan of meal replacement shakes, but let’s be honest, they are not the most convenient option for busy people who are constantly on the go.

-A better alternative is a nutrition bar that contains enough natural ingredients to serve as a snack and avoid hunger cravings.
+A better alternative is a nutrition bar that contains enough natural and essential ingredients to serve as a snack and to avoid hunger cravings.

 The problem is, though, that the majority of nutrition bars are not actually all that nutritious.
 And with tons of sugar, they might actually do you more harm than good.